Special Educational Needs and Disabilities

 How will the curriculum be matched to my child’s needs?

 School will ensure that the curriculum is adapted by to meet the child’s specific needs.
 The class teachers, alongside other support staff, plan an appropriately differentiated curriculum for all children with additional needs to ensure the highest quality teaching and learning with effective support and resources.
 The class teachers work in partnership with the SENCO and parents to put in place individualised provision plans, and where appropriate intervention or highly personalised support, which are regularly reviewed.
 Progress is rigorously monitored and evaluated to inform next steps.
-The support we offer our SEN children was judged as outstanding by Ofsted at our last inspection.
+The support we offer our SEND children was judged as outstanding by Ofsted at our last inspection.
 “Disabled pupils and those who have special educational needs do exceedingly well.
 They also make rapid progress because of the excellent individual and small-group teaching they receive.”
 Ofsted 2013.

 How will I know how well my child is doing?